-Additionally, you might want to connect your Instagram brand with an online presence.
-Creating a website with similar aesthetic and messaging is a good way to do this -- the more you unify your social media accounts, the easier it will be for brands to distinguish how you can help them.
+Additionally, you might want to connect your Instagram brand with any other online presence.
+Creating a website with similar aesthetic and messaging is a good way to do this — the more you unify your social media accounts, the easier it will be for brands to distinguish how you can help them.

 2. Know your audience.

 Knowing your audience is critical for convincing a brand to work with you.
-It's mutually beneficial for you, as well -- if you understand your audience, you're able to correctly identify which brands will see the most success from using you as their sponsor.
+It's mutually beneficial for you, as well — if you understand your audience, you're can correctly identify which brands will see the most success from using you as their sponsor.